MarkHanoteau/MarkHanoteau.github.io/_posts/2021-05-31-Agile-Principles.md

 tags: [Agile Manifesto, Agile Values, Agile Principles]
 ---

-The Agile Manifesto values are backed up by [12 Agile principles](http://agilemanifesto.org/principles.html).
-The tables below break each value down and list which principles I believe most underpin each value.
+The Agile Manifesto values covered in [Part 1](https://markhanoteau.github.io/2021-05-30-Agile-Values/) are backed up by [12 Agile principles](http://agilemanifesto.org/principles.html) that help instill agile thinking.
+The tables below break each value down by listing which principles I believe most underpin each value along with a review of how leaders may put these into practice to benefit their companies.

 **Individuals and interactions over processes and tools**